 Digitising large artworks at full resolution requires

-capturing detail far beyond the resolving power of any lens, film or digital
+capturing detail far beyond the resolving power of any consumer level lens or digital

 camera which is why we digitise in sections.
 We